 Uses of Selenite F Broth

-- Selenite F Broth can be used as a selective enrichment solution for growing Salmonella Spp.
+- Selenite F Broth is primarily used as a selective enrichment medium for the cultivation of Salmonella species.

-- It can also be employed as an enrichment method to isolate some types of Shigella.
+- Selenite F Broth can also be used as an enrichment medium for the isolation of certain species of Shigella.

 Limitations of Selenite F Broth

 Selenite F Broth has certain limitations that should be considered, as mentioned in the provided content:

 - Sodium hydrogen selenite, the selective agent in Selenite F Broth, is a very toxic and corrosive agent.

 - It is important to handle it with great care and follow proper safety precautions when working with the broth.

 - In case of contact with the skin, immediate and thorough washing with a large amount of water is necessary.

 - Enrichment Broth as a Sole Isolation Medium: